Aidan669/IASC2P02/blog.md

 and information through empirical inquiry.
 Ramsay uses Miriam Wallace’s research of the 1931 novel The Waves by Virginia Woolf as a good example of this.
 Wallace suggests that, “Focusing on the narrative construction of subjectivity reveals the pertinence of The Waves for current feminist reconfigurations of the feminine subject.
 This focus links the novel's visionary limitations to the historic moment of
 Modernism” (Wallace, 2000)(2011).
-This interpretation is was reached through pure observation and analysis of the text, but also by going outside of the novels subject area and looking at intangible yet impotant concepts like feminism.
+This interpretation is reached through pure observation and analysis of the text, but also by going outside of the subject are of the novel and looking at intangible yet impotant concepts like feminism.
 This theory is one that cannot likley  be drawn from digital text analysis due to the complexity of the correlating ideas involved.
 While this theory is extremely interesting and thought provoking, it does not provide a concrete answer or solution to anything.
 But as Ramsay puts it, “We are not trying to solve Woolf.
 We are trying to ensure that discussion of The Waves continues”.
 (Ramsay, 2011)  This is the key to understanding the misinterpretation of computers in the humanities.
 They are not supposed be used for providing answers, but rather for assisting in the continuation and development of literary criticisms, text analysis, and humanities conversations of all types.

 In order to realize the true potential of machines in the humanities, we have to use computers to help us visualize our interpretations, concepts and theories.
 The first example of this is a tool called Voyant.
 This online tool is designed to analyze text files or text